Agadir: City buses

+the city's Bus rapid transit system is composed of 1 line with 35 stations connecting Agadir Port to Tikiouine. a 2nd and 3rd line are planned.

+Air

+Agadir is served by Al Massira Airport, in Temsia 14 mi from the city.
+Inezgane Airport now serves exclusively as military air base.

 Sports

 The city of Agadir has a football club known as Hassania Agadir and the city has built the new Adrar Stadium, which the team plays its home matches at.
 The city also hosts the Royal Tennis Club of Agadir.
 It could host matches in the 2030 FIFA World Cup.

 The Hassan II Golf Trophy and Lalla Meryem Cup golf tournaments of the European Tour and Ladies European Tour are held at the Golf du Palais Royal in Agadir since 2011.